ThingPulse/docs/docs/guides/esp32-color-kit-grande.md

 If you are concerned about the little extra height this adds to the whole assembly, you may of course solder the ESP32 board directly to the connector PCB using the male pin headers.
 You might need to cut off the pin headers on the other side of the connector PCB such that they will not touch the display module.

+!!! note

+    See the [dedicated chapter below](#operating-the-fpc-connectors) about how to open & close the FPC connectors.

 1. Cut the female pin headers strips to length (12 & 16 pins) and solder them to the connector PCB.
 See video tutorial below.
 2. OPTIONAL but recommended: solder on/off switch to PCB.